kenmcgarry/DrugSideEffects/R/README.md

 ### Whats next?
 I need to write a number functions to handle:

-+ **JSON** — 1.
-Direct R communications with STITCH database - so far I manually create protein interactions using their browser.
++ **Direct R communications** with STITCH database - so far I manually create protein interactions using their browser.

-2. Pathway analysis with KEGG or Reactome - I have used hard coded solutions so far (for Alzheimers') and need to make it generic for any disease with functions.
++ **Pathway analysis** with KEGG or Reactome - I have used hard coded solutions so far (for Alzheimers') and need to make it generic for any disease with functions.

-3. Perhaps trickest of all will be to tackle the issues of relating a given side-effect to the biochemical pathways involved.
++ Perhaps trickest of all will be to tackle the issues of *** relating a given side-effect to the biochemical pathways involved***.
 Requires analysis of the drugs on-targets and especially off-targets.

-4. Integrate the various the sources of the disparate data in a coherent way.
++ **Integrate** the various the sources of the disparate data in a coherent way.
 So far the system has been a series of isolated analyses, each important in its own right but lacking an overarching synthesis.
 The usual way in the literature is to generate a 'fingerprint' that integrates the presence or absence of a parameter using '1s' or '0s', a method that typically generates huge arrays.

-5. Comparison with existing methods - might be problematic as not all the software is freely available.
++ **Comparison** with existing methods - might be problematic as not all the software is freely available.
 Maybe at least two will be necessary for an evaluation.